Blue Angels, Thunderbirds Conduct 5th Annual Joint-Training in El Centro

-240222-N-DN159-1089 EL CENTRO, Calif.
-(Feb.
-22, 2024) The U.S. Navy Flight Demonstration Squadron, the Blue Angels, welcome the U.S. Air Force Air Demonstration Squadron, the Thunderbirds to Naval Air Facility (NAF) El Centro.
-The Blue Angels and the Thunderbirds will conduct a joint training exchange onboard NAF El Centro, Feb.
+EL CENTRO, Calif. - The U.S. Navy Flight Demonstration Squadron, the Blue Angels, and the U.S. Air Force Air Demonstration Squadron, the Thunderbirds, will conduct a joint training exchange onboard Naval Air Facility (NAF) El Centro, Feb.
 22 - March 1, to trade best practices and develop team interoperability in preparation for the 2024 show season.

-(U.S. Navy photo by Mass Communication Specialist 2nd Class Crayton Agnew/Released)
+Both teams are in the middle of their winter training cycles and will not conduct performances.
+Training flights with similar profiles to the air show routine will be conducted in accordance with annual training objectives.

+"We’ve been eagerly looking forward to our annual joint training session with the Thunderbirds," said Cmdr.
+Alex Armatas, commanding officer and flight leader of the Blue Angels.
+“This marks the fifth consecutive year that we have had the privilege of engaging in collaborative training with the Thunderbirds, allowing us to exchange knowledge and skills.
+Our Air Force counterparts truly grasp the level of commitment and effort required to execute flight demonstrations nationwide."

 |Date Taken: